 Skip to content

-Gordon Brent INGRAM BFA, PhD
+Gordon Brent BROCHU-INGRAM BFA, PhD

-photography, public art and environmental design
+public art, environmental design &

 Two Camassia spp. on historic Songhees village site, Dallas Road Victoria, Vancouver Island, May 1978, photograph by Gordon Brent Ingram